NaitLee/PHFS/README.md

 2. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.

-3. Configure port and base folder in `hfs.ini`.
+3. Configure port, base folder and upload-allowed folders in `hfs.ini`.

 4. For running a server, open `_run_simple.py`; for developing, open `_test.py`; for using as a CGI server with Apache etc., use `cgi.cgi`, and consult Internet for how-to.